rcc-uchicago/silc/reports/joanna/2014-06-19/reports/puzzle-15/README.md

 * `WORD_TOK` - number of word tokens used
 * `PATT_TYP` - number of specified patterns used
 * `PATT_TOK` - number of specified pattern instances used
+* `SPA_TYP` - number of specified patterns used that were spatial
+* `SPA_TOK` - number of specified pattern instances that were spatial

 The remaining columns are breakdowns of the various patterns observed: